Part of our material memory is located in this room. Is it only a collection of arbitrarily selected household items or is

 The question of principle arises as to whether furniture should conform to the human body in the sitting position, or vice

-seating furniture for the '68 generation.
-The concept of the suite of seat furniture, which did not arise until the 18th century,
+the '68 generation.
+The concept of the suite of seat furniture, which did not arise until the 18th century, entails a number